vincenzodentamaro/DeepLearningETHZ/BAGAN/README.md

 the samples will be generated in the same folder as both pictures and numpy arrays.

 To test these samples on a classifier, 1000 gan generated samples for each of these 3 GAN's are saved in the GAN-generated_DATA	folder.

+# Contributions to the code:

+1. Created the file rw/batch_generator_paint.py to apply the BAGAN on a painting dataset, generalizing the MNIST file
+2. Created the file generate_samples.py to easily generate samples from a certain input GAN architecture
+3. Various other small adjustments to the code were made.